 This flight is a near repeat of the 27 October 2009 IceBridge flight.
 It is intended to track ongoing changes in the Pine Island Glacier trunk, by comparison along ICESat ground tracks.
 This version differs slightly from the 2009 flight, in that three lines on the floating shelf of the glacier, intended to target the gravimeter to the findings of the BAS auto-sub, have been removed and replaced with two additional ascending ICESat lines on the upper trunk of the glacier.
 The original purpose of the "autosub" lines was superseded when we flew a 5 km grid over the shelf in 2009.

-Flight Priority: medium (multi-year repeat flight) Science Requirements Addressed: IS1,IS2,IS3,IS4,IS6,IS7,IS11,IS12,IS13,IS15 Spacecraft Tracks: 0264,0026,0279,0041,0124,0362,0109,0347 (IceSat-1) Last Flown: 2011 Remaining Design Issues: none
+Flight Priority: low (multi-year repeat flight) Science Requirements Addressed: IS1,IS2,IS3,IS4,IS6,IS7,IS11,IS12,IS13,IS15 Spacecraft Tracks: 0264,0026,0279,0041,0124,0362,0109,0347 (IceSat-1) Last Flown: 2011

-Land Ice - Pine Island 5

-This flight is primarily derived from the eastern portion of the 2012 PTSK High-Altitude flight, whose lines were themselves derived from 2009 LVIS lines over the main Pine Island Glacier trunk.
+Land Ice - Pine Island 5 This flight is primarily derived from the eastern portion of the 2012 PTSK High-Altitude flight, whose lines were themselves derived from 2009 LVIS lines over the main Pine Island Glacier trunk.
 The mission is designed to collect dh/dt measurements over this area.
 We supplement these lines with segments from the 2002-2009 NASA-Chilean and OIB lines over several of the tributary channels feeding the main channel.

-Flight Priority: BASELINE (multi-year repeat flight) Science Requirements Addressed: IS1,IS2,IS3,IS4,IS6,IS7,IS11,IS12,IS13,IS15 Spacecraft Tracks: none Last Flown: some in 2009, most in 2012 Remaining Design Issues: none
+Flight Priority: BASELINE (multi-year repeat flight)

+Science Requirements Addressed: IS1,IS2,IS3,IS4,IS6,IS7,IS11,IS12,IS13,IS15

+Spacecraft Tracks: none

+Last Flown: 2014, a few grid lines in 2015 (altimetry only)

+Pine Island 5

+11.2 hrs total / 5.0 hrs survey

+440 knots transit / 250 knots survey
-Land Ice - Ferrigno-Alison-Abbott 01

-This is a new flight, designed to collect dh/dt measurements on established OIB flight lines along the coast near the Ferrigno and Alison ice streams, and on the Abbott Ice Shelf and adjacent grounded ice along the Eights Coast.

-Flight Priority: high (multi-year repeat flight) Science Requirements Addressed: IS1,IS2,IS3,IS4,IS6,IS7,IS11,IS12,IS13,IS15 Spacecraft Tracks: none Last Flown: Ferrigno-Alison lines in 2012, Abbott lines in 2009 Remaining Design Issues: none

-Land Ice - Abbott 02
+Land Ice - Ferrigno-Alison-Abbott 01 This is a new flight, designed to collect dh/dt measurements on established OIB flight lines along the coast near the Ferrigno and Alison ice streams, and on the Abbott Ice Shelf and adjacent grounded ice along the Eights Coast.
+Flight Priority: low (multi-year repeat flight) Science Requirements Addressed: IS1,IS2,IS3,IS4,IS6,IS7,IS11,IS12,IS13,IS15 Spacecraft Tracks: none Last Flown: 2014, easternmost lines 2015 (altimetry only) Remaining Design Issues: none Ferrigno-Alison-Abbott 01 440 knots transit / 250 knots survey 200000 0 -200000 -400000 -2000000 -1800000 -1600000 Land Ice - Abbott 02

 This is a new flight, designed to improve the density of the 2009 survey lines over the Abbott Ice Shelf.
 For the western two-thirds of the ice shelf, we interlace the 2009 north-south lines with parallel lines, since the 2009 survey showed that the most significant bathymetric features in this area are oriented in an east-west direction, across the axis of the flight lines.
 The easternmost third of the ice shelf lies in a different tectonic setting where the most important bathymetric features may be oriented in a north-south direction, so there we orient the flight lines east-west.

+Flight Priority: high

-Flight Priority: low Science Requirements Addressed: IS1,IS3,IS4,IS7,IS11,IS12,IS13,IS15 Spacecraft Tracks: none Last Flown: new flight Remaining Design Issues: none
+Science Requirements Addressed: IS1,IS3,IS4,IS7,IS11,IS12,IS13,IS15

+Spacecraft Tracks: none Last Flown: new flight

+Abbott 02

+11.3 hrs total / 5.1 hrs survey

+440 knots transit / 250 knots survey

 Land Ice - Abbott-Venable 01

 This is a new flight, primarily designed to map the bathymetry beneath the Venable Ice Shelf along a 10 km coast-parallel grid.
 We also improve the density of the coast-parallel coverage of the eastern portion of the Abbott Ice Shelf, achieved with the Abbott 02 mission, from 20 km to 10 km.

+Flight Priority: high